 Buying a home is a huge undertaking, especially if you’re a first-time homebuyer.
-There are first-time homebuyer programs in Canada that can help you save money when buying a home, but the government can’t help with the time you have to spend to get a mortgage.
+There are that can help you save money when buying a home, but the government can’t help with the time you have to spend to get a mortgage.

-Pre-approval is a free, no-obligation process where a lender tells you what your interest rate will probably be and your home affordability.
+Pre-approval is a free, no-obligation process where a lender tells you what your interest rate will probably be and give you .
 A pre-approval is not a guarantee of a certain rate or mortgage amount, but so long as your financial profile doesn’t drastically change, it will be fairly close to accurate.

 A pre-approval is like a green light for home shopping.
 You get a better idea of how much you can afford as you’ve been examined by a professional, so you can effectively narrow down your search to homes in your price range.
 Realtors and sellers know that you’re serious about buying because you’ve been to a lender.
 You know what your budget will look like because you’ll have been given a report with your monthly mortgage payments and interest rate.
 It’s a win-win for everyone!

-You can get pre-approved any number of times if you really wanted to and you’re not obligated to get a mortgage with the institution that pre-approved you.
+You can get pre-approved any number of times if you really wanted to.
+You’re not obligated to get a mortgage with the institution that pre-approved you.

 When getting a pre-approval, you can lock in your rate with that lender for up to a maximum of 120 days, depending on the lender.
 Some will only let you lock in a pre-approval for 60 or 90 days.